MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/appointments-do-not-synchronize-to-exchange-or-outlook.md

 ---
 title: Appointment not synchronized to Exchange or Outlook
-description: Appointments that are created in Microsoft Dynamics 365 can't synchronize to Microsoft Exchange or Microsoft Outlook.
-Provides a resolution. ms.reviewer: ms.date: 11/26/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Works around an issue that appointments created in Microsoft Dynamics 365 aren't synchronized to Microsoft Exchange or Microsoft Outlook. ms.reviewer: ms.date: 11/28/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# Appointments don't synchronize to Exchange or Outlook after being created in Microsoft Dynamics 365
+# Appointments aren't synchronized to Exchange or Outlook after being created in Microsoft Dynamics 365

-This article provides resolutions for the issue that appointments created in Microsoft Dynamics 365 don't synchronize to Microsoft Exchange or Microsoft Outlook.
+This article provides resolutions for the issue that appointments created in Microsoft Dynamics 365 aren't synchronized to Microsoft Exchange or Microsoft Outlook.

 _Applies to:_ &nbsp; Microsoft Dynamics 365
 _Original KB number:_ &nbsp; 4509420